 $ sudo raspi-config System Options -> Splash Screen -> No

 Finally I had a reliably booting system with everything displayed with a correct orientation.
-Actually, the firmware boot splash is still there and wrong way, but since it's a piece of an abstract color art I don't care.

 The touchscreen remains at wrong orientation.
 Since I don't use it, I added the following to config.txt to disable it: